Matt Wallace (racing driver): ARCA Racing Series

-Matt made his debut in stock cars in the ARCA race at Toledo Speedway, driving the No. 69 for Kimmel Racing, where he would go on to finish tenth in that race.
+Wallace made his debut in stock cars in the ARCA race at Toledo Speedway, driving the No. 69 for Kimmel Racing, where he would go on to finish tenth in that race.
 Mike Wallace was friends with team owner Bill Kimmel, which is how the deal was put together for Matt to race for Kimmel's ARCA team.
 It was later revealed that he would return to the same car at IRP in July.

-Matt Wallace tested at ARCA's Daytona test session in January 2016 leading up to the race at the track in February.
+Wallace tested at ARCA's Daytona test session in January 2016 leading up to the race at the track in February.
 He drove the No. 22 Dodge for Cunningham Motorsports, sharing the car in the session with Kevin Thomas Jr, who was set to be the full-time driver of that car for the 2016 season.
 However, Wallace's crew chief Paul Andrews did state that Cunningham would try to field an additional car for him at Daytona if sponsorship could be found (and it was not).

 NASCAR Xfinity Series

-On July 10, 2015, it was announced that Matt would make his debut in the Xfinity Series at the New Hampshire race later that month, driving for JGL Racing, the same team that his father Mike drove for in many races in 2014 as well as Daytona in 2015 and his uncle Kenny raced for earlier that year at Talladega.
+On July 10, 2015, it was announced that Wallace would make his debut in the Xfinity Series at the New Hampshire race later that month, driving for JGL Racing, the same team that his father Mike drove for in many races in 2014 as well as Daytona in 2015 and his uncle Kenny raced for earlier that year at Talladega.
 In addition, he was also scheduled to pilot the car at Iowa and other races yet to be determined, although he only ended up driving at Iowa.

-Although he made his debut in the series in 2015, Matt Wallace did have a chance to do so one season earlier, as at the Daytona night race in 2014.
-Mike Wallace, JGL, and his sponsor for that race, Smith Transportation, agreed that if Mike got a top-5 finish, the team would give Matt one race in the team's No. 93 car and he could pick which one.
-Although his father did finish in the top-10 in the race, it was not a top-5, so Matt did not get to run for the team that year.
+Although he made his debut in the series in 2015, Wallace did have a chance to do so one season earlier, as at the Daytona night race in 2014.
+Mike Wallace, JGL, and his sponsor for that race, Smith Transportation, agreed that if Mike got a top-five finish, the team would give Matt one race in the team's No. 93 car and he could pick which one.
+Although his father did finish in the top-ten in the race, it was not a top-five, so Matt did not get to run for the team that year.

 Late Model Racing

-He has not made any NASCAR or ARCA starts since 2015, but he is still racing, competing in super late model events in the CARS Series, sometimes against his cousin Steve, who also now competes in CARS late models after competing full-time for several years in the Xfinity Series.
+Wallace has not made any NASCAR or ARCA starts since 2015, but he is still racing, competing in super late model events in the CARS Series, sometimes against his cousin Steve, who also now competes in CARS late models after competing full-time for several years in the Xfinity Series.
 In 2019, he launched his own driver development program to give other drivers an opportunity to compete in super late models as well.
 His father Mike and late model car builder Robert Hamke assisted Matt in this effort.